-Exploring evolutionary constraints with the comparative method.¾ Constraint has long been suggested as a major influence on phenotypic evolution, but progress in understanding its potential role only came with greater conceptual clarification.
-Arnold (1992) laid out genetic, selective, developmental, and functional constraints as four major categories of constraint that may shape phenotypic evolution.
-Much recent work has focused on the shape of genetic constraints expressed in the form of covariances of multivariate characters (G matrices; refs).
-Evolution of the constraints themselves have been inferred from evolutionary changes in G matrices (Revell et al., 2007, many more).
-From evolutionary developmental biology, many studies have established the importance of developmental canalization, as a "decision point" which determines the phenotypic possibilities later in development, whether it is simply narrowing choices later in development (), or opening up opportunities for phenotypic evolution for example by evolving modularity and the larger jumps in phenotype that can occur by evolutionary changes in modules (Wagner 1988, Wagner and Altenberg 1996).
-Broader comparative studies in deeper time have most often explored functional constraints, typically in the form of a tradeoff or negative correlation between two or more phenotypes across species ().
-Progress has been hampered, however, by a lack of precision in the concept of constraint and how it could be detected using phylogenetic comparative methods.
-Here is where a model comparison approach can help.
+Exploring evolutionary constraints with the comparative method.¾ Constraint has long been argued as a necessary component of the evolutionary toolbox, as workers realized that selection alone is insufficient to explain macroevolutionary shifts in phenotype (Alberch 1980, Gould, 1980; Cheverud 1984).
+The concept of constraint is paradoxically both simple: "evolutionary constraints are restrictions or limitations on the course or outcome of evolution" and wide-reaching including genetic, selective, developmental, and functional constraints (Arnold, 1992).
+Many fields have attempted to quantify constraints at various levels of biological organization using the notion of limitation.
+Genetic constraints have been identified as limitations on genetic variation (Kirkpatrick and Lofsvold, 1992), constrained responses to selection (Cheverud 1984), or multivariate correlations that are antagonistic to the direction of selection (Etterson and Shaw, 2001).
+All of these mechanisms allow the phenotype to change in ways not directly adaptive.
+Developmental canalization, decisions in the developmental program which narrow the phenotypic possibilities in some traits later in ontogeny, illustrate the potentially creative force of constraint when coupled with modularity by opening opportunities for the larger jumps in phenotype that become possible by evolutionary changes in modules (Wagner 1988, Wagner and Altenberg 1996, Jones et al., 2018).
+Here bounds to evolution clearly extend the range of possible phenotypic evolution.
+In terms of broader comparative study, modularity in multivariate shape evolution has been studied via patterns of multivariate covariation, especially for skeletal features (Parsons et al, 2012, Jones, et al. 2018).
+However, progress in applying concepts of constraint on single characters has been hampered by a lack of precision in the concept of constraint and how it could be detected.

-Constraint can be best described as an evolutionary limit on the range the phenotypes possible, as opposed to selection toward any particular optimum.
-This is conceptually different from adaptation guided by natural selection.
-Adaptation is typically envisioned as phenotypes evolving with a strong pull toward an optimum, which tends to concentrate phenotypes about that optimum after sufficient time has proceeded.
-Instead, evolution bounded by constraint would be a process of stochastic evolution for much of the range of a phenotype, and appear as random evolution within this range.
-Only when the phenotype crosses a threshhold, would selection come into play.
-Thus the “driving force” can simply be stochastic change with limits imposed by constraints.
-This is the perfect theoretical model to explain genome size evolution in salamanders.
-With the relaxation of genomic mechanisms for TE control, the genome will tend to grow as TE insertions outnumber deletions.
-TE insertions occur at random, thus the driving force for genome growth is a stochastic process that is biased toward growth over time.
-This background state is most purely expressed by paedomorphs, which experience no particular selective pressure for rapid development.
-Varying levels of constraint on genome size expansion are imposed on metamorphosing salamanders who must undergo a period of more rapid cell division, by direct developers who must develop from egg to adult without a larval phase, and most especially by non-feeding metamorphs who must complete metamorphosis prior to the depletion of resource stores.
+Adaptation is typically envisioned as an evolutionary process whereby phenotypes evolve in response to the strong pull toward an optimum, which tends to concentrate phenotypes about one or more optima after sufficient time has proceeded.
+On the other hand, an evolutionary process bounded by constraint would be dominated by stochastic evolution for much of the range of a phenotype, appearing as random evolution with a substantially larger variance.
+Only when the phenotype crosses a threshold, would selection come into play at all, and this may occur perhaps due to correlated selection on another linked trait.
+Thus the evolutionary “driving force” can simply be stochastic change with limits imposed by constraints.
+This is the perfect theoretical model to explain genome size evolution in salamanders that we find here.
 The fact that salamanders have low metabolic rate and develop slowly provides the flexibility to adopt a wide range of developmental schedules and genome sizes and still maintain fitness.